jorisparet/partycls/docs/tutorials/descriptors/compact.rst

 	  list([448, 951, 706, 337, 481, 536, 14, 16, 258, 241, 496, 574, 502, 447, 860])
 	  list([639, 397, 799, 578, 230, 913, 636, 796, 640, 772, 500, 270, 354, 123, 874, 608, 826, 810])]

-We now instantiate a ``CompactnessDescriptor`` on this trajectory and restrict the analysis to type-B particles only:
+We now instantiate a :py:class:`CompactnessDescriptor <partycls.descriptor.compactness.CompactnessDescriptor>` on this trajectory and restrict the analysis to type-B particles only:

 .. code-block:: python